emiliazm/Concert/README.md

 ## Porject Name
 Concert.

 > Hello!
 I am a software developer!
 I can help you build a product, feature or website.
-Tak a look of my works.
+Take a look of my works.
 If you like what you see and have a project you need coded, don’t hesitate and contact me.